prifina-admin/internal-docs/data-modeling/README.md

 The main work for data modeling is building the data model as a GraphQL Schema.
 This will allow the applications the data layer needed to interact with the personal data cloud, as well as allow a GraphQL API to be connected later in development.

-# Working principles for work on data modeling.
+## Working principles for work on data modeling.

+### Source and Raw data

-### Source data attributes, objects and information kept with 100% integrity unchanged, structure cleaned up to remove unnecessary formatting
+1. Source data attributes, objects and information kept with 100% integrity unchanged, structure cleaned up to remove unnecessary formatting
-1. Raw data is observed and documented 100% from the source, no interpretation or opinion is inferred
+2. Raw data is observed and documented 100% from the source, no interpretation or opinion is inferred
-2. Source and raw data is main focus
+3. Source and raw data is main focus

+### Aggregated data

-### Aggregated data is very carefully planned, with at least the following principles
+Aggregated data models are very carefully planned, with at least the following principles:

 1. Objectively clear data that can be aggregated, is aggregated, i.e. photos
 2. Relatively easy to interpret
 3. Difficult to interpret